dimix/CocosStoryboard/README.md

 ####Remember

 CCDirector is a singleton, when Cocos2D view controller will be popped CCDirector is paused and not removed, so the memory is still used and retained.
-When you re-instantiate CocosViewController, CCDirector will represent the old scene, so you need to use CocosViewControllerDelegate methos to update the scene with the correct one.
+When you re-instantiate CocosViewController, CCDirector will represent the old scene, so you need to use CocosViewControllerDelegate method to update the scene with the correct one.

 ##Compatibility